ameteku/laptop-monitor/README.md

 # laptop-monitor
-An application to turn your laptop camera into an anti theft feature
+An application that turns your laptop camera into an anti theft feature